LaeeqtheDev/LaeeqtheDev/README.md

 Greetings,

-I'm Syed Laeeq Ahmed, an accomplished Fullstack Developer renowned for my prowess in architecting cutting-edge solutions that harness the power of the latest technologies.
+I'm Syed Laeeq Ahmed, an accomplished Frontend Developer renowned for my prowess in architecting cutting-edge solutions that harness the power of the latest technologies.
 My expertise spans from React.js to Next.js, allowing me to engineer dynamic virtual ecosystems that empower startups to thrive.

 🛠️ Armed with a comprehensive skill set, I meticulously weave intricate challenges into elegant, user-centric solutions.
 My proficiency extends to a curated suite of technologies, including Reactide, React Site, Code Sandbox, Storybook, and Bit, among others.